 |What I Need From You (WINFY)||55 – 70||10 +||Low|

-When using this activity, it’s important to correctly frame the usage of the Myers-Briggs Type Indicator (MBTI) framework: This can be a useful framework to understand different communication preferences between people, but people should not be labeled or put into boxes based on their self-reported preferences.
+When using this activity, it’s important to correctly frame the usage of the Myers-Briggs Type Indicator (MBTI) framework: This can be a useful framework to understand different communication preferences between people, but team members should not be labeled or put into boxes based on their self-reported preferences.

-Team work often comes down to solving collective problems as a group.
-Whether these are large projects or simply finding better ways to work together on a day-to-day basis, solving problems is something we’ll all be involved in at some stage.
+Teams often come together to solve collective problems as a group.
+Whether these are large projects or simply finding better ways to work together on a day-to-day basis, solving problems is something all teams should do – in or out of a conference room!

-In this section, we’ll look at problem solving team building activities you can use in your next workshop or meeting.
+In this section, we’ll look at team building exercises you can use to encourage creative thinking, problem solving and teamwork in an experiential way!

 |Team building activity||Length in minutes||Participants||Difficulty|